sPyOpenSource/RaspberryGPIO/README.rst

 	 git clone git://s55969da3.adsl.online.nl/java/AIRaspberry.git

 This is a NetBean projecct.
-It requires AIBase, opencv and pi4j library.
+It requires AIBase, opencv.